CodersGas/ToDo-List/README.md

 The background of this app will change according to months.
 The background images used here are from the google calender app.

+And the user data and the tasks saved will stay on device, since localStorage has been used.

 Technologies Used:
  1. HTML
  2. CSS(SASS)